Vilmos Kondor: Paternoster Noir Mysteries (Alternate Hungarian Reality Series)

 The first of a series of contrafactual or “alternate reality mysteries” opens on June 26, 1966, when the Beatles are preparing for their first concert in Hungary at the National Stadium and one of their sound technicians is found stabbed behind the soundstage.

-No trace of the murder weapon was found and there were no witnesses.
-The head of the Budapest Police Department, János Kádár, is impatient for results and assigns the case to the young and talented detective Albert Nemes, who is joined by an eccentric Scottish colleague, but the solution to the mystery must be sought in dark secrets from World War II.
+An English-language version of this novel is being prepared for possible Amazon Kindle release with the working title Pater Noster Noir, or, A Hard Day's Night in Budapest.